 To improve your mind body connection.

 Clients often ask me how their form looks and I ask them how the movement feels.
-Even though an exercise may look like it is being executed correctly (form and technique), you can still be using the wrong muscles to create the movement.
+Even though an exercise may look like it is being executed correctly (form and technique), you can still be using the wrong muscles to create the movement via something called synergistic dominance.
+Synergistic dominance is just a fancy way of saying that usually smaller less efficient muscles that are designed to help with movements start to become the main muscles creating the movement instead of just assisting.

 *We want to make sure that the movement looks and feels correct.